Companies may sometimes carry out a redesignation of shares, which involves converting existing shares from one class to another.

 By deciding to carry out a redesignation of shares, it may be possible to:

 - provide staff with the benefit of dividends (without relinquishing control)

 - issue shares to employees (which is often recognised as an incentive to join a company)

-Although there are many valid motives for redesignating shares, it is advisable to ensure that you are creating a new structure which makes sense.
+Although there are many valid motives for the redesignation of shares, it is advisable to ensure that you are creating a new structure that makes sense.

 If creating various share types with different entitlements has the result of over-complicating matters, you risk progress being stalled in other areas: managing general meetings can become harder and raising new capital from investors could become more tricky.

 Conditions needed to allow for multiple classes of shares